wo3kie/cxxDojo/README.md

 Implement a function to interpolate a given set of points with a polynomial.
 Use Newton's divided difference method.

 **is_prime.cpp**
-Implement a function to check whether a given number is prime using _Fermat's Little Theorem_.
+Implement a function to check whether a given number is prime using _Fermat's Little Theorem_ and _Rho-Pollard_ algorithm.

 **jaccard_index.cpp**
 Implement a function to compute the Jaccard Index for two given sets.
 From [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) the Jaccard index is used for comparing the similarity and diversity of sample sets.